Freud’s Antiquity: Object, Idea, Desire @ the Freud Museum

 The Freud Museum

-The Freud Museum is located at 20 Maresfield Gardens, London NW3 5SX, a 6 or 7 minute walk from Finchley Road tube station.
+The Freud Museum is located at 20 Maresfield Gardens, London NW3 5SX, a six or seven minute walk from Finchley Road tube station.

 Freud himself was already very ill with the throat cancer which would kill him 18 months later in September 1939.
 But after his death Maresfield Gardens remained the Freud family home until his daughter, Anna Freud, herself a pioneer of child psychoanalysis, died in 1982.
 The house opened as a museum four years later.